LK00100100/jpmc-qes-web-scraper/readme.md

 You can remove the "headless" options if you want to see the browser.
 This is in the section in the bottom of main.

+You may have to adjust the various sleep and other timings if your internet is slow and you are getting timeout errors.